Dolfijn-class submarine: Design

 The four diesel-electric submarines of the Dolfijn class and the Potvis class form the so-called Three-Cylinders; These four boats are virtually identical and the four boats are considered one and the same class consisting of two batches.
 The name is based on their unusual design, instead of one or two pressure hulls the submarines of the Dolfijn class consists of three separate pressure hulls (cylinders) arranged in a triangle and enclosed in an external steel casing which separates the inside of the submarine into three parts.
-This design had advantages, as well as disadvantages.
 The main advantages are that it allows submarines to dive deeper and have better stability than other boats, among other things.
 The disadvantage, however, is that it means that the submarine has more machinery and thus more crew to maintain and control those machinery.
 The upper hull was meant for the living and working part of the crew and the lower two hulls were for the engines, batteries and storage rooms.
 This allowed the submarine to dive much deeper than other submarines from the late 1950s, with a test depth of 200 m.
 The designer was Max F. Gunning, who came upon this idea when he thought of a way to make sure Malta was properly provisioned during the Second World War.

 The Royal Netherlands Navy considered using nuclear propulsion for the second batch of Dolfijn-class submarines (so-called Potvis class) and therefore postponed in the late 1950s their construction to study the feasibility of building nuclear powered submarines, but in the end it was decided not to use nuclear propulsion for the Potvis-class submarines.
 This meant that both Potvis-class submarines were built with diesel-electric propulsion like her earlier sister ships.

 Zeehond was converted into a trials ship by Rotterdamsche Droogdok Maatschappij shipyard in Rotterdam in 1990 and used as a technology demonstrator for a closed cycle diesel air-independent propulsion system until 1994.